 P2P Performance & Speed

-Surfshark’s leak protection is quite capable and can easily prevent your IP from leaking accidentally.
-I tested this second-best torrenting VPN using an Australian VPN server, and check out in the image below that it did not leak my IP:
+Surfshark’s leak protection is the best and can easily prevent your IP from leaking accidentally.
+We tested this second-best torrenting VPN using an Australian VPN server, and check out in the image below that it did not leak our IP:

 Torrenting VPN at an affordable cost!

-Surfshark is by far one of the most affordable torrenting VPNs for torrenting that I’ve personally tested.
+Surfshark is by far one of the most affordable torrenting VPNs for torrenting that we’ve personally tested.
 It is also super secure.
-This is also one of the top torrenting VPN providers that offer unlimited simultaneous connections and kill switch protection on a single account.
+This is also one of the top torrenting VPN providers that offer unlimited device connections and kill switch protection on a single subscription.

 3. Secure VPN for Torrenting – NordVPN

 NordVPN is the most secure VPN for torrenting.
-Its induction to the best VPN for the torrenting list is due to its fast, secure, and amazing features such as kill switch for a streamlined and safe torrenting experience.
+Its induction to the best VPN for the torrenting list is due to its fast, secure, and amazing features such as a kill switch for an anonymous and safe torrenting experience.

 Is NordVPN safe for Torrenting?